-- (a) to circumvent any of the prohibitions in regulations 12 to 16, or - (b) to enable or facilitate the contravention of any such prohibition.

-(2) A person who contravenes a prohibition in paragraph (1) commits an offence.
+- (a) to circumvent any of the prohibitions in regulations 12 to 16 (asset-freeze etc.), or - (b) to enable or facilitate the contravention of any such prohibition. - (2) A person who contravenes a prohibition in paragraph (1) commits an offence.